Information for people with differing physical and sensory abilities, learning abilities, health and mental health conditions.

 The four types of disability discrimination are: direct discrimination, failure to make reasonable adjustments, disability-related discrimination and victimisation.

 The Office for Disability Issues leads the government's vision of achieving equality for disabled people.
 You can visit their website by clicking on this link: Office for Disability Issues.

-Devon County Council has advice and information for people with disabilities, their families and carers throughout Devon on these web pages: Disability Information Service.
+Devon County Council has advice and information for people with disabilities, their families and carers throughout Devon on these web pages: Disability support.

 There is lots of information on disability services on the websites under 'Offsite Links' on the right of this page.

 We value suggestions from residents and visitors that will help us to do things better.
 If you can help, please e-mail email@example.com or phone the Equality Team on 01626 361101.